ibm-cloud-docs/openshift/openshift_firewall.md

 7. If you use load balancer services, ensure that all traffic that uses the VRRP protocol is allowed between worker nodes on the public and private interfaces. {{site.data.keyword.openshiftlong_notm}} uses the VRRP protocol to manage IP addresses for public and private load balancers.

-8. If you use Ingress or routes to expose apps in your cluster, allow incoming network traffic from [Cloudflare's IPv4 IPs](https://www.cloudflare.com/ips/){: external} on port 80 to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
+8. If you use Ingress or routes to expose apps in your cluster, allow incoming network traffic from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} on port 80 to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.

   <p class="important">From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.openshiftlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
 After the migration completes on 31 July, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>